ianmagyar/dl-course/README.md

 2. hand in the semestral project (see lower)
 3. get at least 21 points during the semester
 4. pass the exam (get at least 31 points)

+Throughout the semester you can get 40 points in the following distribution:

+  - semestral project - 30 points
+  - homework and class activities - 10 points

 ## Course plan
 Due to the ongoing COVID-19 pandemic, teaching will take place in a hybrid system with both online and in attendance classes.
 All lectures will be online, while labs will be online and also in attandance (see table lower).
 For in attendance classes, the study group will be split into two smaller halves (with no more than 12 students), which will attend classes alternating.
 In attendance classes will take place at 7.30 on Mondays in V4_V102.
 Additional online consultations are offered Fridays at 9.00 on Microsoft Teams.